danielathome19/AP-Computer-Science/Notes/Unit_04.md

 ```

 ## Iterating Through Files
-While not on the AP subset, this is an extremely useful (and real-world) skill that happens to be easier in Java than many other languages.
+While not on the AP subset, this is an extremely useful (and real-world) skill that happens to be easier in Java than in many other languages.
-However, this also requrires that we understand basic exception handling, as working with files is a task prone to many errors.
+However, this also requires that we understand basic exception handling, as working with files is a task prone to many errors.
 The `Scanner` class graciously provides us the ability to work with both user input AND files, so long as we pass in a `File` object
 rather than `System.in`.